darkway30/darkway30-Retail_Forecasting/README.md

 Involve historical data, finding structure in the data dynamics like cyclical patterns, trends, and growth rates.
 A time series is a series of data points taken at successive, equally-spaced points in time that can utilize to predict future sales.

-A time-series analysis model requires using historical data to forecast to examines the dataset for characteristics such as trending products, warehouse fluctuations, seasonality, and behavior patterns (Products-Customer).
+A Time Series Analysis model requires using historical data to forecast to examines the dataset for characteristics such as trending products, warehouse fluctuations, seasonality, and behavior patterns (Products-Customer).

+At its core, this is a time series problem: given some data in time, we want to predict the dynamics of that same data in the future.
+To do this, we require some trainable models of these dynamics.

+We will focus on the time series analysis approach, which has been the driving force behind traditional forecasting methods.
+It can give a comprehensive layout of the forecasting landscape.

+When looking at time-series data, one element that we are looking for is a pattern that repeats in time.
+We need a specific column to analyze, like data/ sales per country, region, or Customer.

+First, we plot the data using statsmodels.
+Seeing a trend outlines a tendency known in our data; it could be the trend of an item/description that seems the market demands or not.
+Sales Forecasting identifying a trend supports us to know the bias that our time-series is going, which is necessary for predicting the future of sales.